-At its peak in the 1970s, the UK auto industry produced something in the region of 1.92 million vehicles.
-A decade later that has more than halved and today’s British automotive landscape is very different.
+At its peak in the 1970s, the UK auto industry produced something in the region of 1.92 million vehicles per annum.
+Today the figure is much lower, but the British automotive landscape is very different.
 Once familiar names like Austin, British Leyland, MG, Rover, Talbot, and Triumph are long gone and may even mean next-to-nothing to a younger generation.

 Dealing with unplanned maintenance

-"An agreed MRO strategy that involves buying from approved suppliers can keep costs in check while guaranteeing availability and quality"Tim Sharpe, Industry Sector Manager, RS Components
+"An agreed MRO strategy that involves buying from approved suppliers can keep costs in check while guaranteeing availability and quality"Brendan Free, Industry Sector Manager, RS Components

-These points, and others, are also explored in depth in the Indirect Procurement Report 2018 - Drivers of Change whitepaper, jointly produced by RS Components and CIPS.
+These points, and others, are also explored in depth in the 2020 Indirect Procurement Report, jointly produced by RS Components and CIPS.

 Tackling maverick spend